 These clubs are open for sportsmen, juniors, beginning athletes and those who consider sports not as a hard work but as an option to maintain their physical fitness.
 Every club employs coaches and specialists helping to choose the corresponding training as a personal exercise program.
 If you are ready to work on your body and health, these clubs are for you.
 Try Gold’s Gym or Planet Fitness.

 Flying clubs and schools provide ample opportunities to every person wishing to engage in extreme flying sports.
-These entities train to operate airplanes, helicopters and hang-gliders and parachute jumping.
+These entities train to operate airplanes, helicopters, and hang-gliders as well as parachute jumping.
 Practically all flying clubs in Moscow offer training amateur pilots and training in flying school.

 The first Russian flying club – Kubinsky Air-Technical Sports Club ROSTO (DOSAAF) was opened in 2004 — it still remains one of the largest flying clubs in the Moscow Region.
 Besides the pilot training, this club provides unique opportunities like parachute sports, parachute jumps and parachute acrobatic courses.

 There are many swimming pools in Moscow – both working independently and functioning within the network of fitness clubs or health complexes.
 It is allowed to swim in a pool for any length of time, day and night.
 However, it is necessary to provide a medical certificate of health issued by the medical institutions of Moscow after undergoing a health examination.

 Many Moscow swimming pools water are quite chlorinated for disinfection.
 If you dislike swimming in chlorinated water, please choose a pool with ozone treatment.
 However, some pools may use both chlorination and ozone treatment together.

 Bring a swimming cap, slippers and a towel.
 In addition, practically every swimming pool has a café or restaurant and a relaxation room.
 Checkrooms with individual lockers and hair-dryers are also mandatory.